umccr/bcbio-varcall-doc/bcbio-general/README.md

 ### Germline variant calling
 * SNPs, indels and structural variants can be called for germline populations.
-* Evaluations are done against the Genome in a Bottle consortium and Illumina Platinum Genomes project.
-    * Aligners: `bwa mem`, `novoalign`
-    * VarCallers: `FreeBayes`, `GATK HaplotypeCaller`, `Platypus`, `samtools`
-    * Can use hg38
 * Annotation with `snpEff` or `VEP`. `GEMINI` database prepared.

 #### Basic germline calling
-You can use the `FreeBayes` or the `GATK HaplotypeCaller` template.
+* You can use the `FreeBayes` or the `GATK HaplotypeCaller` template.
 * The `GATK` template follows best practices, including BQSR, local realignment and HaplotypeCaller variant calling.
+* You can enable SV calling.

 #### Population calling
 You can either use the joint calling or the batch calling method.
 The former calls samples independently, then combines them together into a single callset.
+The latter calls all samples together, but obviously will have extremely large memory requirements for more than 100 samples.
 Can work with `GATK HaplotypeCaller` or `FreeBayes`.

 ### Cancer variant calling
 Summary:
-- tumor-only samples: filter out germline variants present in 1KG/ExAC and not present in COSMIC.
+- _tumor-only_ samples: filter out likely germline variants present in 1KG/ExAC and not present in COSMIC.
   Likely germline variants are marked with a `LowPriority` filter.
   Two variant outputs are generated:
     - `sample-caller.vcf.gz` contains the somatic calls.
     - `sample-caller-germline.vcf.gz` contains likely germline mutations.
-- tumor + normal somatic samples: call somatic (tumor-specific) and germline (pre-existing) variants.
+- _tumor + normal_ samples: call somatic (tumor-specific) and germline
+  (pre-existing) variants.
 For example you can use `VarDict` (somatic) and `FreeBayes` (germline).
 - The ensemble approach combines calls from multiple SNP and indel